 Tell me moreWe'll provide insight into what tech stack and APIs work best for your app idea.

 2. How many months is an average user is expected to be active?
-This requires you to know another metric called “Churn” which is what percentage of users that installed your app stopped using your app this month, aka “churned out”.
+This requires you to know another mobile app performance metric called “Churn rate” which is what percentage of users that installed your app stopped using your app this month, aka “churned out”.
 Taking the inverse of this (1/churn) acts as a proxy for how long each user is expected to stay with your app.
 So if churn is 0.60, then each user is expected to stay with you for 1/0.60 = 1.67 months.

 3. What is the referral value from an average user?
 This is pretty complex to calculate, because tracking referrals is not clear cut, but if you have something like a social share embed with referral link, tracking something is far better than tracking nothing in this case.
 Based on the above metrics, each user is bringing in $4 a month and is expected to stay with your app for 1.67 months, making their total lifetime value $6.68 before referral costs.
 Now say the average user refers 2 other users.
 That means the referral value from those 2 additional users is 2 x $6.68 = $13.36.

 Now the total lifetime value of the referring user becomes ($4 x 1.67) + $13.36 = $20.04!
 See why you should go to the ends of earth to track referrals?

 This one’s much easier.
 Just divide your total monthly marketing costs by total number of app installs.
 If you spent $600 on ads to get 300 installs, your CAC is $2.00.